op3/boris/README.md

 ## Installation

-You can install boris using pip:
+You can install boris using pip or pipx, e.g.:

 ```
 pip install git+https://github.com/op3/boris.git